Does Ivermectin Reduce the Prostate PSA Value?

 Conclusion

-On this site, we have many articles that cover the benefits of Ivermectin (and Fenbendazole/Mebendazole) versus cancer.
-However, we make no claims about the effect of these drugs on PSA.
-Secondly, it’s not clear what the relationship is between PSA values and prostate cancer—and that is before all of the test’s shortcomings are evaluated.
+It’s not clear what the relationship is between PSA values and prostate cancer, and that is before all of the test’s shortcomings are evaluated.
 I am unconcerned about whether Ivermectin reduces PSA values.
-I have never had a PSA test (I am 54), and I never plan to.
-I don’t care what my PSA value is, and I don’t trust the PSA test itself, and as I cover in the article Does Prostate Screening Improve Patient Outcomes?, just getting a PSA test is a health problem.
-That is the cost in health of the PSA tests exceeds any health benefit.
-It appears that oncologists are using the PSA test to place patients into the treatment sales funnel.
-When an oncologist or other doctor or hospital is knowingly misrepresenting a diagnostic test, including the health risk of the test itself, it isn’t easy to get the motivation to participate in the exercise.
+I have never had a PSA test (I am 54 years old), and I never plan to.
+I don’t care about my PSA value, and I don’t trust the PSA test itself.
+As I discuss in the article Does Prostate Screening Improve Patient Outcomes?, simply getting a PSA test raises health concerns.
+However, I do want to prevent cancer, both prostate and every other kind of cancer, and so I do take ivermectin daily.